graphql/graphql-http/README.md

 npx ruru -SP -p 4001 -e http://localhost:4000/graphql
 ```

-Open [http://localhost:4001](http://localhost:4001) in the borwser to use it.
+Open [http://localhost:4001](http://localhost:4001) in the browser to use it.

 ## Recipes